jewelangelo/SysAd/README.md

 # SysAd

-Compilation of tips and trick that can help System Administrator
+Compilation of scripts that can help System Administrator for day to day.